-School management and the learning support coordinator will seek to deploy resources appropriately by:
+In line with the requirements of Circular Letter 0064/2024 school management and the AEN coordinator will seek to deploy resources appropriately by:

-- 1) Using the induction programme and early screening for early intervention and learning. - 2) Allocating resources to students with the highest level of needs, as students with the highest level of needs receive the highest level of supports in so far as is reasonably practicable. - 3) Providing additional supports which are tailored to meet the unique needs of students, addressing social, emotional and vocational/life skills, as well as literacy, subject specific and mathematical needs. - 4) Allocating support classes to teachers who are expert in the subject or learning support. - 5) Providing flexibility for specialist teachers so that groupings timetabled for support may change over time. - 6) Supporting a core team of teachers for special educational needs.
-Members of this team have the necessary experience and ongoing access to professional development to support the diverse needs of students with special educational needs. - 7) A member of the special educational needs team, who has a recognised qualification in SEN, is assigned the responsibility for planning for the provision for special educational needs within the school. - 8) Use of allocation is reviewed by the learning support coordinator and school management.
-The overall allocation is accounted for both from a teacher and student perspective in line with appendix C of DES Circular 70/14.
+- 1) Using the induction programme and early screening for early intervention and learning. - 2) Allocating resources to students with the highest level of needs, as students with the highest level of needs receive the highest level of supports in so far as is reasonably practicable. - 3) Providing additional supports which are tailored to meet the unique needs of students, addressing social, emotional and vocational/life skills, as well as literacy, subject specific and mathematical needs.

+- 4) Allocating support classes to teachers who are expert in the subject or learning support. - 5) Providing flexibility for specialist teachers so that groupings timetabled for support may change over time. - 6) Supporting a core team of teachers for additional educational needs.
+Members of this team have the necessary experience and ongoing access to professional development to support the diverse needs of students with special educational needs. - 7) A member of the additional educational needs team, who has a recognised qualification in AEN, is assigned the responsibility for planning for the provision for special educational needs within the school. - 8) Use of allocation is reviewed by the AEN coordinator and school management.
+The overall allocation is accounted for both from a teacher and student perspective.